Pioneers capital day

 From mboRijnland, Hogeschool Leiden to Leiden University, and from Leiden Bio Science Park, Unmanned Valley to NL Space Campus: our region attracts international talent that strengthens our earning power and innovativeness.

-In doing so, the developments also benefit SMEs in our business parks and the nurturing local economy.
+The developments also fully benefit SMEs in our business parks and the nurturing local economy.

 Congratulations to everyone who made the effort!